hooyao/SynologyCloudSyncTool/README.md

 # Planned development
 * <del>Implement file hash
 * <del>Apply stream to read and process file data
-* Implement a ringbuffer to copy between streams
+* <del>Implement a ringbuffer to copy between streams
-* Apply async for io
+* Apply async for io, the decrypting speed can reach 400MB/s, I have no idea if this async optimization is necessary.
 * Implement Azure source connector
 * Implement S3 source connector
 * Implement WPF UX